RootUp/AutoSploit/README.md

 #### `WMAP`

 ## License
-The AutoSploit project and all individual scripts are under the [BSD 3-Clause license]
+The AutoSploit project and all individual scripts are under the BSD 3-Clause license.

 ## Usage